le717/PatchIt/Documentation/PiP Format V1.1.md

 * Modern (v1.1) patches are the only new and supported Patches.
 Legacy Patches are installed only to retain backward.
 Legacy Patches can not and will not be created by **PatchIt!** anymore.
 * The `Name`, `Version`, and `Author` fields, written on lines 5, 6, and 7 respectively, contain the Name, Version, and Author of the Patch.
 * The `MP` (Multi Purpose) field, written on line 8, contains various Patch info.
-For _LEGO® LOCO_ Patches, it contains the resolution the map was created with.
-For _LEGO® Racers_ Patches, it currently writes _MP_, as there is not a use for that game yet.
+The field currently contains _MP_, as there is no proper for it yet.
+It will be utilized in a future version of **PatchIt!**.
-* The `Game` field, written on line 9, tells what game a Patch was created for.
-It currently has two values: _LEGO® Racers_ and _LEGO® LOCO_.
+* The `Game` field, written on line 9, tells what game a Patch was created for, namely _LEGO® Racers_.
+It may be deprecated in the future.
 * The `Description` field is written on the last three lines of a Patch.
 Unlike the [PiP File Format v1.0.1](PiP Format.md), it does not have an 161 character limit.
 * Both the `.PiP` file and `.PiA` Archive uses the Patch's name and version for their filenames.

-**The PiP file layout can be found [below.](#pip-v112-file-format-layouts)**
+**The PiP file layout can be found [below.](#pip-file-format-layouts)**

 #### PiA Archive Layout ####